techidaily/site-sound-issues/source/_posts/effective-techniques-to-restore-airpods-mic-functionality-in-windows-10.md

 ![](https://images.drivereasy.com/wp-content/uploads/2017/06/img_5949d31484e2f.jpg)
  Or click **Update All**  to automatically download and install the correct version of _all_ the drivers that are missing or out of date on your system.
 (This requires the **Pro** version which comes with full support and a 30-day money back guarantee.
 You’ll be prompted to upgrade when you click Update All.)

-4. Restart your computer and check to see if you now have sound.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/GU08CQVsZz0?si=V-SvPfzRsQysMS0e" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/mHFtYJppXFk?si=ylFaAT4nXqCmlV8F" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+4. Restart your computer and check to see if you now have sound.

 ### Method 5: Disable audio enhancements